oscarmtz17/oscarmtz17/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at Digital@Femsa as a mobile developer
+- 🔭 I’m currently working at Softtek as a mobile developer
 - 🌱 I’m currently working with react/react-native and .net personal projects
-- 📫 How to reach me: oscar1793@hotmail.com
+- 📫 How to reach me: oscar.170993@gmail.com